 Is Coffs Harbour worth visiting?
-This is a question I haven’t thought about in a while, but it’s been on my mind lately as Australia reopens its borders to international travel in the wake of Covid-19.
+This is a question I haven’t thought about in a while, but it’s been on my mind lately as I ponder my first trip to Australia in many years.

 Over a decade ago, when I traveled up the coast of New South Wales and into Queensland via Greyhound bus, I actually wasn’t sure whether I should stop in Coffs Harbour.
 The prevailing wisdom was that Coffs Harbour, while beautiful, was more of an old folks’ destination.